-Phonics and Reading in Key Stage 1
+Phonics and Reading in the Foundation Stage and Key Stage 1

-Children in Key Stage 1 are given a reading book and a home/school reading diary.
-These books are mainly from the ‘Oxford Reading Tree’ scheme but do include some that are from other schemes such as the Pearson Phonics Bug scheme (this scheme includes online resources).
+Children in Foundation 2 and Key Stage 1 are given a reading book and a home/school reading diary.
+These books are mainly from the ‘Oxford Reading Tree’ scheme but do include some that are from other schemes such as the Pearson ‘Phonics Bug scheme’ (this scheme includes online resources).
 All books are banded into a progressive and cohesive scheme for the children to progress through.
 When children have finished the scheme, they become ‘free readers’ and are able to choose their own reading book from a range of longer books.